llvm/llvm-zorg/premerge/architecture.md

 **llvm-premerge-windows** is a auto-scaling pool with large `n2-standard-32` VMs.
 Similar to the Linux pool, but this time it runs Windows workflows.
 In the US West cluster, the machines are `n2d-standard-32` due to quota limitations.

+**llvm-premerge-libcxx** is a auto-scaling pool with large `n2-standard-32` VMs.
+This is similar to the Linux pool but with smaller machines tailored to the libcxx testing workflows.
+In the US West Cluster, the machines are `n2d-standard-32` due to quota limitations.

 ### Service pool: llvm-premerge-linux-service